Hungry generation: Origins

 The origins of this movement stem from the educational establishments serving Chaucer and Spengler to the poor of India.
 The movement was officially launched, however, in November 1961 from the residence of Malay Roy Choudhury and his brother Samir Roychoudhury in Patna.
-They took the word Hungry from Geoffrey Chaucer's line "In Sowre Hungry Tyme" and they drew upon, among others, Oswald Spengler's histriographical ideas about the non-centrality of cultural evolution and progression, for philosophical inspiration.
+They took the word Hungry from Geoffrey Chaucer's line "In Sowre Hungry Tyme" and they drew upon, among others, Oswald Spengler's historiographical ideas about the non-centrality of cultural evolution and progression, for philosophical inspiration.
 The movement was to last from 1961 to 1965.
 It is wrong to suggest that the movement was influenced by the Beat Generation, since Ginsberg did not visit Malay until April 1963, when he came to Patna.
 Poets Octavio Paz and Ernesto Cardenal were to visit Malay later during the 1960s.
 The hungry generation has some of the same ideals as The Papelipolas and the Barranquilla Group, both from Colombia, and the Spanish Generation of 68.